1. About trimethoprim

 It's important that you keep taking trimethoprim until your course is finished.

-Do this even if you feel better - it'll help stop the infection coming back.
+Do this even if you feel better.
+It will help stop the infection coming back.

-Tell your doctor if you don't start feeling better after taking trimethoprim for 3 days, or at any time if you start to feel worse.
+Tell your doctor if you do not start feeling better after taking trimethoprim for 3 days, or if you start to feel worse at any time.

 Will it give me thrush?